DonatHalimi/sheero/frontend/README.md

     - **store.js**: Central configuration for the Redux store, integrating the root reducer, middleware and other Redux settings to manage the app’s state.
     - **types.js**: Defines constants for action types to ensure consistency and prevent typo-related bugs in action names and reducers.

   - **utils/**

     Contains utility functions and helper methods used throughout the application.
-Key files include:
-    - **constants/validations/**: Contains objects with REGEX patterns, title and message for each module ensuring consistency and centrality of validation.
-    - **validations/**: Contains validation schemas for different modules.
+Structure:

+  - **api/**

-    - **axiosInstance.js**: Configures and exports an Axios instance for making API requests, with cookie-based authentication.
+    * **axiosInstance.js**: Configures and exports an Axios instance for making API requests with cookie-based authentication.
+    * **getApiEndpoint.js**: Dynamically generates API endpoints based on environment and context.

+  - **config/**

+    - **config.js**: Centralized configuration file for setting base URLs and other global settings across the app.
     - **checkEnv.js**: Verifies that all required environment variables are set, ensuring the app runs with the correct configuration.

+  - **constants/**: Contains objects with REGEX patterns, title and message for each module ensuring consistency and centrality of validation.

+  - **theme/**

+    - **dashboardTheme.js**: Creates and exports the MUI theme dynamically based on light or dark mode.
+    - **theme.js**: Contains shared color palettes and theme constants.
-    - **config.js**: Centralized configuration file for setting base URLs and other global settings across the app.
+    - **ThemeContext.js**: Provides React context for managing theme mode across the app.

-    - **theme.js**: Defines and exports the app’s theme settings, such as colors and typography, to maintain a consistent design.
+  - **validations/**: Contains Yup schemas and other validation logic for various modules and forms.

 - **App.jsx**
   The root React component that defines the overall structure and routes of the application.